CVHub520/X-AnyLabeling/docs/en/image_classifier.md

 ### AI Assistant

-To use the AI-powered assistance feature, please first complete the configuration as described in the [Chatbot](../en/chatbot.md) section.
+Before using AI assistance, configure a model as described in the [Chatbot guide](./chatbot.md).

 <img src="../../assets/resources/vqa/chatbot.png" width="100%" />

-Once configured, you can access the AI intelligent dialog by clicking the magic wand (🪄) icon on the right side of the annotation components area.
+Once configured, click the magic-wand icon on the right side of the annotation area to open the AI dialog.

 <img src="../../assets/resources/image_classifier/assistance.png" width="100%" />